Gray whale: Description

-The gray whale has a dark slate-gray color and is covered by characteristic gray-white patterns, scars left by parasites which drop off in its cold feeding grounds.
-Individual whales are typically identified using photographs of their dorsal surface and matching the scars and patches associated with parasites that have fallen off the whale or are still attached.
+The gray whale has a dark slate-gray color and is covered by characteristic gray-white patterns, which are scars left by parasites that drop off in its cold feeding grounds.
+Individual whales are typically identified using photographs of their dorsal surface, matching the scars and patches associated with parasites that have either fallen off or are still attached.
 They have two blowholes on top of their head, which can create a distinctive heart-shaped blow at the surface in calm wind conditions.

 Gray whales measure from 4.9 m in length for newborns to 13–15 m for adults (females tend to be slightly larger than adult males).
 Newborns are a darker gray to black in color.
 A mature gray whale can reach 40–45 metric ton, with a typical range of 15–33 t, making them the ninth largest sized species of cetacean.

 Notable features that distinguish the gray whale from other mysticetes include its baleen that is variously described as cream, off-white, or blond in color and is unusually short.
 Small depressions on the upper jaw each contain a lone stiff hair, but are only visible on close inspection.
 Its head's ventral surface lacks the numerous prominent furrows of the related rorquals, instead bearing two to five shallow furrows on the throat's underside.
 The gray whale also lacks a dorsal fin, instead bearing 6 to 12 dorsal crenulations ("knuckles"), which are raised bumps on the midline of its rear quarter, leading to the flukes.
 This is known as the dorsal ridge.
 The tail itself is 3–3.5 m across and deeply notched at the center while its edges taper to a point.